ergebnis/composer-normalize/.github/CONTRIBUTING.md

 $ make
 ```

-to enforce coding standards, perform a static code analysis, and run tests!
+to enforce coding standards, run a dependency analysis, run a static code analysis, and run tests!

 ## Help